ctzsnooze/FPV_Australia/README.md

 # FPV_Australia

-Drafting safe FPV guidelines for the Australian sport flying FPV Community
+This site is for recreational FPV drone pilots flying race or freestyle machines.

+The wiki contains links to the relevant legislation.

-Sport and racing FPV enthusiasts in Australia face a range of Government related regulations, many of which were written before light-weight FPV quadcopter technology existed.
-Consequently, many of these regulations are inappropriate for what we do.
+FPV enthusiasts in Australia face a range of Government related regulations, many of which were written before light-weight FPV quadcopter technology existed.
+Many of these regulations are inappropriate for what we do.

 Agencies like CASA and ACMA are required to provide regulations to ensure the safe physcial and radio environment for all users.
 We benefit from their regulations; a space exists for us in their view of the world.
 However, the explosion in modern technology poses significant regulatory challenges for any regulatory body, and many of their regulations appear excessively restrictive and bluntly designed.